1. Why Subscribe

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.

 Sensei Mark McGee is a 7th Degree Black Belt and a 7th Degree Black Sash in martial arts.
 He has been training children, teens, and adults to defend themselves against physical attacks for 60 years.
-The Women’s Self Defense section of this newsletter is designed to help women in journalism, media, and communications defend themselves against physical attacks.
-The self-defense techniques shared also work well for boys, girls, and men.
+The Self Defense section of this newsletter is designed to help men and women in journalism, media, and communications defend themselves against physical attacks.
+The self-defense techniques shared also work well for children.

 Ménière’s Disease

-Ménière’s Disease is a rare disorder of the inner ear that causes tinnitus (ringing in the ears), vertigo (severe dizziness), and hearing loss.
-It affects about 0.02% of the U.S. population.
+Ménière’s Disease is a rare disorder of the inner ear that causes tinnitus (ringing in the ears), vertigo (severe dizziness with nausea), and hearing loss.
+It affects about 0.2% of the U.S. population.

 Mark uses his experience in journalism and health research to write articles of interest and help to Ménière’s patients.
 Thousands of people are diagnosed with this rare disease every year.
 Mark, who has had Ménière’s for many years, wants to help people find information about the disease that is well-researched and confirmed.